 Deep Dwarves in Dungeon Crawl are a variant.
 Unlike the Mountain Dwarves (who are typical), they never left their underground homes.
 They are highly resistant to damage, but lack the Healing Factor all other species have.
 They are not as battle-skilled as mountain dwarves, though they are still good with axes and crossbows.
 They have better survival skills, such as Stealth.
 Though they are only fair with spellcasting, they are good with necromancy and translocations and very good with earth magic, more than can be said for mountain dwarves.
 They are also a lot better with invocations and evocations than their cousins.

-The Dwarves of the old Might And Magic verse customized their dwarves by removing one of the traditional details: rather than hating elves, they were allies (up until Heroes IV).
-Well, except for Might And Magic VIII, but the Dark Dwarves of that game customized the model by being xenophobes to the point that no one is really sure if they are allies or servants of the Earth Elementals instead.
+The Dwarves of the old Might and Magic verse customized their dwarves by removing one of the traditional details: rather than hating elves, they were allies (up until Heroes IV).
+Well, except for Might and Magic VIII, but the Dark Dwarves of that game customized the model by being xenophobes to the point that no one is really sure if they are allies or servants of the Earth Elementals instead.

-We don't know yet if Project Eternity's mainline dwarves follow the Tolkien model, but we already know they have at least one ethnicity that doesn't.
+We don't know yet if Pillars of Eternity's mainline dwarves follow the Tolkien model, but we already know they have at least one ethnicity that doesn't.
 Boreal dwarves seem to be what you get if you cross a dwarf with an Inuit or Tlingit (or an Icewind Dale barbarian): tundra-inhabiting surface dwarves that coexist peacefully with caravan elves.
 The one currently known exemplar, Sagani, is female, beardless, and kinda cute.

 Dwarves in Tales of MU mostly follow the model, with a few additions.
-Their names have a Germanic flavor, they count in base seven, and while they seem like a One Gender Race, it's been explained that male and female dwarves just don't get along.
+Their names have a Germanic flavor, they count in base seven, and while they seem like a One-Gender Race, it's been explained that male and female dwarves just don't get along.
 The one full-blooded female dwarf who appeared was not described with a beard.
 MU dwarves have a strong disposition for secrecy and privacy, though the college-going ones are willing to make exceptions for attractive women of other races.
 One recurring minor character, Gebhard, shows a somewhat fussy and fastidious nature.